Divorce Coaching

 • use your most effective communication skills in divorce negotiations.

 As a member of your divorce team, I assist the other professionals involved by helping them to understand all of your needs in real time and clarifying legal and financial information to aid in complete understanding.
 I also participate in the development of the strategy that moves your divorce case from beginning to end.
+Some roadblocks are psychological, and I can help the professional team overcome them.

-Individual or Neutral?
+Individual or Neutral Coach?

 This decision is most often based on the needs of the clients.
 Some individuals feel quite strongly that they need their “own” coach and in that case a two-coach model is deployed for the case.
 Other couples feel that a one-coach or neutral model is more appropriate for their needs.